Yashchawan555/Yashchawan555/README.md

 ## Programming Knowledge

-I have a solid foundation in Java programming language, which allows me to build robust and object-oriented applications.
+I have a solid foundation in Java programming language as well as javascript and html5, which allows me to build robust and object-oriented applications.

 ## GitHub Activity